 To accommodate the interests of all, and to give voice to all the relevant issues the new economy needs to address, the conference was built around 4 themes.

-Reports of the four workshop themes can be found here:
+Videos and Reports of the four NESI Tracks can be found here:

 Over 100 actions were suggested from across the workshops and NESI is busy ordering these and looking at way to support bringing those ideas and suggested actions to life.
 Exciting approaches are emerging for taking forward the actions generated at NESI 2017 as well as taking forward NESI in general.
 For updates, watch this space!